OfficeDev/teams-toolkit-samples/bot-sso-docker/README.md

 A bot, chatbot, or conversational bot is an app that responds to simple commands sent in chat and replies in meaningful ways.
 Examples of bots in everyday use include: bots that notify about build failures, bots that provide information about the weather or bus schedules, or provide travel information.
 A bot interaction can be a quick question and answer, or it can be a complex conversation.
 Being a cloud application, a bot can provide valuable and secure access to cloud services and corporate resources.

-This is a sample chatbot application demonstrating Single Sign-on using `botbuilder` and Teams Framework that can respond to a `show` message.
+This is a sample chatbot application running in Docker container.
+It demonstrates Single Sign-on using `botbuilder` and Teams Framework that can respond to a `show` message.

 ![Bot SSO Overview](images/sso-bot.gif)